QueryKit/QueryKit/README.md

 queryset.exclude { $0.age > 25 }
 ```

-You can also use standard `NSPredicate` if you want to construct complicated
+You may also use standard `NSPredicate` if you want to construct complicated
 queries or do not wish to use the type-safe properties.

 ```swift